My practical tips on what to pack for a trip to Prague in 2023 with suggestions on what to bring depending on what season you are visiting.

 It’s probably practical to bring small quantities of toiletries with you and of course your medication.

-Saying, that you’ll be able to replenish everything in any supermarket and if you forget anything, I’m sure you’ll recognise your favourite brand, even if the description is in the Czech language.
+Saying, that you’ll be able to replenish everything in any supermarket in the centre of Prague and if you forget anything, I’m sure you’ll recognise your favourite brand, even if the description is in the Czech language.

 Over the last year or so, I’ve noticed that branded cosmetics and toiletries are becoming more and more expensive, but non-branded toiletries are still reasonably priced.